-Jill Lepore, These Truths: A History of the United States (New York: W. W. Norton), 2018.
+Jill Lepore, These Truths: A History of the United States (New York: W. W. Norton), 2018

-Course Schedule and Readings

-Schedule of Weekly Readings and Assignments
+Course Schedule and Readings Schedule of Weekly Readings and Assignments

-READINGS AND ASSIGNMENTS BELOW ARE DUE ON THAT DATE, BEFORE CLASS denotes a reading available on OWL Brightspace
+READINGS AND ASSIGNMENTS BELOW ARE DUE ON THAT DATE, BEFORE CLASS

 I reserve the right to add assignments or readings or to require less reading in any given week.